-Mattathias Schwartz is a national security reporter for The Intercept.
-He has served as a contributing writer at the New York Times Magazine, a staff writer at The New Yorker, and is currently a term member at the Council on Foreign Relations.
+Mattathias Schwartz is a former National Security Reporter for The Intercept.
+He has served as a contributing writer at the New York Times Magazine, a staff writer at the New Yorker, and is currently a term member at the Council on Foreign Relations.
 In the past, he has contributed to the print editions of the Wall Street Journal, Wired, Bloomberg BusinessWeek, MIT Technology Review, Harper’s, and the London Review of Books, among other publications.
 He founded and funded the Philadelphia Independent, a broadsheet newspaper, and served as editor and publisher for its 21-issue run.
-“A Massacre in Jamaica,” Schwartz’s investigation into the extradition of Christopher “Dudus” Coke, for The New Yorker, won the Livingston Award for International Reporting.
+“A Massacre in Jamaica,” Schwartz’s investigation into the extradition of Christopher “Dudus” Coke, for the New Yorker, won the Livingston Award for International Reporting.
 “A Mission Gone Wrong,” an investigation of the killing of four Honduran civilians during a DEA-led drug interdiction, was later nominated for the same award.
 Schwartz also wrote “The Whole Haystack,” which examines the government’s collection of domestic phone metadata under the controversial Section 215 program.

 Trump Dropped the Ball on Paperwork to Officially Resign From Several Businesses

 Donald Trump said he would resign from all his companies.
 But he takes a minimalist approach to ethics and has been dragging his feet.

 Security Flaw in Israeli Propaganda App Exposed User Emails

 Israel pours millions of dollars into propaganda, but couldn’t keep its own advocates’ emails safe.

 Jeff Sessions Can’t Remember Anything